-What the Hell Is the Difference Between HubSpot and WordPress?
+What Is the Difference Between the HubSpot CMS Hub and WordPress?

-Let's start with WordPress, which currently powers about 30% of all websites.
+Let's start with WordPress, which currently powers about 30 percent of all websites.
 This amounts to more than 75 million websites, giving it market share about 10x bigger than the nearest rival.

 It originally started as a blogging platform over 15 years ago before transforming into an open source CMS platform.
 Users can start creating content instantly once they sign up, but it often requires various integrations and additional software programs to fully build out a website.

-HubSpot CMS, on the other hand, combines the features of WordPress with a complete customer relationship management (CRM) system.
+HubSpot CMS Hub, on the other hand, combines the features of WordPress with a complete customer relationship management (CRM) system.
 Full CRM integration is essential for business websites.
 When it's combined with a CMS, you can convert visitors into leads who are immediately stored in the HubSpot CRM.

 Essentially, HubSpot operates as a fully integrated digital marketing solution.
 The HubSpot team introduced the inbound marketing philosophy.
 Their award-winning CRM software reflects and accelerates that philosophy.